willow-ahrens/Finch.jl/docs/src/algebra.md

 at that world age.
 You can pass your algebra to Finch to run Finch in that world age.

-## Declare Algebraic Properties

-Users can help Finch optimize expressions over new functions by declaring key function properties in the algebra.
-Finch kernels can then be executed using the algebra.

-As an example, suppose we wanted to declare some properties for the greatest common divisor function `gcd`.
-This function is associative and commutative, and the greatest common divisor of 1 and anything else is 1, so 1 is an annihilator.

 We can express this by subtyping `AbstractAlgebra` and defining properties as
 follows: